-And the final words make sure both devices running Windows 10 version 1803 to use the nearby sharing feature.
-Means You can’t send files from other OS just yet or even from old versions of Windows.
+And the final words make sure both devices running Windows 10 latest versioin to use the nearby sharing feature.
+This means You can’t send files from other OS just yet or even from old versions of Windows.
 Also, Microsoft doesn’t have any companion app for mobile platforms yet so this feature is confined to a very specific set of users.

 Also, keep in mind when sharing files, the receiver must be in your Bluetooth range, so if the computer isn’t in the same room, there’s a good chance it won’t show up in the sharing popup.
 This means that you need to move closer to the recipient before you’re allowed to share files.